MCStreetguy/docker-php-builder/README.md

 ## Overview

-The `php-builder` image is based upon Alpine Linux.
+The `php-builder` image is based upon [Alpine Linux](https://alpinelinux.org/) to be as small as possible.
+Even though size doesn't matter in a secondary stage container, it allows for much faster builds with less overhead.

 ### Supported Versions

+The following versions of PHP and Alpine are supported by this image.
+**Please note** that these are not freely combinable!
+See the [Version Compatibility Map](#version-compatibility-map) for more information.

 #### PHP